semanticdata/firefox-discord-in-sidebar/README.md

 <img src="https://img.shields.io/github/license/datastring/firefox-telegram-in-sidebar?style=for-the-badge" />
 </p>

-A Firefox WebExtension to display Fastmail within the Firefox sidebar.
-This extension adds a new section to the sidebar which contains the Fastmail website.
+A Firefox WebExtension to display Discord within the Firefox sidebar.
+This extension adds a new section to the sidebar which contains the Discord web app.
 It also adds a shortcut, and a button toggle within the toolbar.

 ## How to Use